johnwebbcole/light-clamp/README.md

 ## Printing

-There are two stl files the main [body](stl/body.stl) and the [clamp](stl/clamp.stl).
+There are two `stl` files the main [body](stl/body.stl) and the [clamp](stl/clamp.stl).
 You can use these or generate your own in [OpenJSCAD](http://openjscad.org/#https://raw.githubusercontent.com/johnwebbcole/light-clamp/master/dist/light-clamp.jscad).

-When slicing, use 3 or more walls, and print the main body with the slot to hold the tripod attchment nut facing up.
+When slicing, use 3 or more walls, and print the main body with the slot to hold the tripod attachment nut facing up.

 ![exploded](https://github.com/johnwebbcole/light-clamp/blob/master/docs/exploded.png?raw=true)

 The thinnest part is at the bottom where the tripod attaches, the plastic will only be 2mm thick.
 3 or more walls will ensure this is solid.
-You will not need a lot of infil, I used 20%.
+You will not need a lot of infill, I used 20%.

 ## Assembly